 Enter any amount subtracted in computing your federal adjusted gross income that is not allowed as a subtraction for Wisconsin.
 Enclose a description of the additions you are adding using code 07.

 Example You subtracted a passive activity loss on your federal return for losses incurred when you were a resident of another state.
 The passive activity losses were not allocable to Wisconsin.
 Therefore, the passive activity losses are not a subtraction for Wisconsin and must be added on line 4.

-If you claimed any of the credits listed below, you must enter the amount on line 4 of your credit computed for 2017.
+If you claimed any of the credits listed below, you must enter the amount.
 The amount of your credit is earnings and shall be reported on Form 1.
 If you are unable to take the total credit this year, you may carry part of it forward if the credit is refundable.

 Note: Do not enter on any credits passed through to you from a partnership, limited liability company, or tax-option corporation on line 4.
 These will be included when you make the adjustments described in Codes 51 and 52.

 List each credit and the correct code number separately on line 4.
 Include the following credits computed for 2020:

 Jobs Tax Credit Business Development Credit - Code 13

 Capital Investment Credit - Code 14